TeaMs-RL: Teaching LLMs to Generate Better Instruction Datasets via Reinforcement Learning: Method

 \section{Method}

 We first train an instructor LLM policy (Sec. \ref{sec:trainpolicy}) based on a continuous action space encoding (Sec. \ref{subsec:action-set}) and diversity rules as a reward function (Sec. \ref{subsec:reward-setting}), a strategy designed to foster the generation of high-quality instructions with an expert LLM such as ChatGPT.
 Subsequently, using this policy and the expert LLM, we create an instruction-response dataset to fine-tune a pre-aligned LLM.
 Importantly, our enriched dataset allows bypassing the usual RLHF phase, resulting in a post-SFT LLM that is already proficient in responding to complex instructions. {Also, the instruction policy is transferable for aligning various foundation LLMs such as Llama-1-chat-7b and Llama-2-chat-7b.
+Note that our method has been primarily tested on Llama models.
+There may be performance variations when applying our method to other models.
+This includes considerations regarding differences in model architecture and computational requirements, which could impact the effectiveness of our approach when transferred to models beyond Llama.